domssilva/vulnsearch/API testing : black-box approach/README.md

 API = Application Programming Interface (just a fancy name)

 You will see many definitions on the web about what an API is but I don't like them, they make it sound like it's rocket science when in reality it is not.
-An **API is just a program that lets you interact with data**.
+An **API is just a program that lets you interact with data or functions**.
 That's it.

 You make a request -->
-API responds with data <--
+API responds with data/function <--

 The majority of APIs require authentication as a way of securing, tracking and limiting *who* is accessing their data.